Mostafa-Samir/DNC-tensorflow/docs/basic-usage.md

 To get define the operations leading to the output out of the model, you use the instance method `get_outputs()`:
 ```python
 output_op, memory_view = dnc_instance.get_outputs()

 ```
-*`memory_view` is a pyton `dict` that carries some of the internal values of the model (like weightings and gates) that is mainly used for visualization.*
+*`memory_view` is a python `dict` that carries some of the internal values of the model (like weightings and gates) that is mainly used for visualization.*

 To actually get the outputs, you need to run this `output_op`, while feeding three placeholders that are attributes of the dnc instance.
 These placeholders are:
 * **input_data**: a 3D tensor of shape `batch_size X sequence_length X input_size` which represents the inputs of that run.